-Nuclear region: Not well defined and not surrounded by a nuclear membrane & known as nucleoids.
-Nuclear region: Well defined and surrounded by a nuclear membrane Chromosome: Single Chromosome: More than one chromosome Membrane-bound cell organelles absent Membrane-bound cell organelles present Eg- bacteria, blue green algae Eg fungi, plant cell and animal cell.
+Chromosome: Single Chromosome Membrane-bound cell organellesAbsent Membrane-bound cell organellespresent Eg- bacteria, blue green algae Eg fungi, plant cell and animal cell.

-- 18. Cell organelles: Every cell has fluid matrix (other than nucleus) is called cytoplasm.
+18. Cell organelles: Every cell has fluid matrix (other than nucleus) is called cytoplasm.
 The nucleus and cytoplasm is together called as protoplasm.
 The protoplasm term was coined by Purkinje.
-It has important cell organelles: Endoplasmic Reticulum (ER), Golgi apparatus, Lysosomes, Mitochondria, Plastids, and vacuoles. - 19.
-Endoplasmic Reticulum (ER): It is a large network of membrane -bound tubules and vesicles. - There are two types of Endoplasmic Reticulum - Rough Endoplasmic Reticulum (RER) (It looks rough because Ribosomes are attached to its surface.
-They are the sites of protein synthesis). - Smooth Endoplasmic Reticulum (SER) (It looks smooth because Ribosomes are not attached to its surface.
-They are the sites of fat molecules synthesis). - 1.
-SER; help in the functioning of enzymes and hormones to carryout biochemical activities. - 2.
-SER detoxifies many poisons and drugs from the cell. - 2.
-ER serves as channel for the transport of material between various regions of the cytoplasm and the nucleus. - 3.
-Proteins and fat molecules produced by ER helps in membrane biogenesis. - 20.
-Golgi apparatus: It was first described by a scientist Camillo Golgi.
-It is a system of membrane bound vesicles called cisterns.
-It functions include the storage,
+It has important cell organelles: Endoplasmic Reticulum (ER), Golgi apparatus, Lysosomes, Mitochondria, Plastids, and vacuoles.

+19. Endoplasmic Reticulum (ER): It is a large network of membrane -bound tubules and vesicles.

+- There are two types of Endoplasmic Reticulum - Rough Endoplasmic Reticulum (RER) (It looks rough because Ribosome's are attached to its surface.
+They are the sites of protein synthesis). - Smooth Endoplasmic Reticulum (SER) (It looks smooth because Ribosome's are not attached to its surface.
+They are the sites of fat molecules synthesis).

+1. SER; help in the functioning of enzymes and hormones to carryout biochemical activities.

+2. SER detoxifies many poisons and drugs from the cell.

+3. ER serves as channel for the transport of material between various regions of the cytoplasm and the nucleus.

+4. Proteins and fat molecules produced by ER helps in membrane biogenesis.

-- modification and package of cell products.
-The complex sugars are made from simple sugars in the Golgi apparatus.
-It is also involved in the formation of lysosomes. - 21.
-Lysosomes: They contain membrane-bound sacs with powerful digestive enzymes (enzymes are made by RER) to digest the worn-out cell organelles.
+21. Lysosomes: They contain membrane-bound sacs with powerful digestive enzymes (enzymes are made by RER) to digest the worn-out cell organelles.
 When the cell gets damaged, lysosomes may burst and the enzymes digest their own cell, hence called as "Suicidal bags of a cell".
-It is a waste disposal system of the cell. - 22.
-Mitochondria: It is covered by a double membrane.
+It is a waste disposal system of the cell.

+22. Mitochondria: It is covered by a double membrane.
 Outer membrane is very porous and the inner membrane is deeply folded.
 These folds create a large surface area for ATP (Adenosine Triphosphate) molecule synthesis.
-ATP is the energy currency of a cell; hence the Mitochondria are called as Power House of a Cell.
-Mitochondria have their own DNA and Ribosomes; therefore they can make their own proteins. - 23.
-Plastids: They are present only in plant cells.
-They are two types. - Chromoplasts (Colored Plastids: Chloroplasts Green pigmented and useful in Photosynthesis and also contains various other pigments like yellow or orange) - Leucoplasts (White or colorless plastids; stores materials such as oils, proteins, fats etc.) Plastids are also covered by a double membrane.
+ATP is the energy currency of a cell; hence the

+Mitochondria are called as Power House of a Cell.
+Mitochondria have their own DNA and Ribosome's; therefore they can make their own proteins.

+23. Plastids: They are present only in plant cells.
+They are of two types.

+1. Chromoplasts (Colored Plastids: Chloroplasts - Green pigmented and useful in Photosynthesis and also contains various other pigments like yellow or orange)

+2. Leucoplasts (White or colorless plastids; stores materials such as oils, proteins, fats etc.) Plastids are also covered by a double membrane.
 The matrix is called Stroma, seat for enzymatic actions.
-Plastids have their own DNA and Ribosomes; therefore they can make their own proteins. - 24.
-Vacuoles: Storage sacs for solid or liquid contents.
+Plastids have their own DNA and Ribosome's; therefore they can make their own proteins.

+24. Vacuoles: Storage sacs for solid or liquid contents.
 They are small in size in animals while plants have large, may occupy 50-90 % of the cell volume.
 Helps to provide turgidity and rigidity to the cell.
-Many substances like amino acids, sugars, organic acids and proteins are stored in vacuoles.
-In Amoeba food vacuole is specialized to play an important role. - 25.
-Cell: It is the fundamental structural unit of living organisms, helps in respiration, obtaining nutrition and clearing waste material or forming a new protein.
+Many substances like amino acids, sugars, organi acids and proteins are stored in vacuoles.
+In Amoeba food vacuole is specialized to play an important role.

+25. Cell: It is the fundamental structural unit of living organisms, helps in respiration, obtaining nutrition and clearing waste material or forming a new protein.